-Bakery isn’t just about bread and bakers don’t only work in small businesses.
-Every day bakers also produce millions of cakes, pastries and biscuits, many of them working in large automated commercial bakeries.
+Bakery isn’t just about bread (just ask Paul Hollywood!) and bakers don’t only work in small businesses.
+Every day bakers also produce millions of cakes, pastries and biscuits, many of them working in large automated commercial bakeries or baking products for customers in store at your local supermarket.
 The Level 2 Bakery Apprenticeship Standard equips learners to be able to produce a variety of products and work in a range of bakery roles.
 On average, it takes 18-24 months to complete.

 There are 3 components to the apprenticeship: the training programme, mandatory qualifications and end point assessment (EPA).

 Apprentices will need to successfully complete the 4 mandatory Standard components: core knowledge, skills and behaviours plus choose between a craft, in-store or automated bakery specialism.
-For detail of the Standard programme, see the ‘Purpose and Structure’ document in the box below.
+To find out more about the Bakery Apprenticeship see the Baker Standard

 Apprentices are also required to attempt Level 2 English and Maths prior to EPA, but success at this level is not compulsory.